 Step 1: Figure out the basics

 How much money do you need to invest in stocks?
-We recommend at least 2,000 francs.
+We recommend at least EUR 2,000.

-That’s the amount you need to diversify your investment – i.e. buy a range of different company stocks in different industries and countries.
+While it is possible to invest with less, this is the amount you need to diversify your investment properly – i.e. buying a range of different company stocks throughout various industries and countries.

 When you invest small amounts of money, it might be tempting to put everything into one or two companies.
 This is a rookie mistake!

-Let’s say you only buy Apple shares.
+Let’s say you only buy shares from Alphabet, the holding company of Google.
 If a crisis hits that company, your investment will be in trouble.
-Likewise, if you buy a range of different company stocks, but they are all in the same industry (remember the dot-com bubble?).
+The same applies if you buy a range of different company stocks within the same industry (remember the dot-com bubble?).
+That’s why at Yova you’re not just investing small amounts into tech companies like Google, but also in companies like the German renewable energy producer Encavis AG.

-With 2,000 francs, you can comfortably buy stocks in 30-40 companies, and spread your risk across a range of different factors.
+With EUR 2,000, you can comfortably buy stocks of 30-40 companies and spread your risk across a range of different factors.

-At Yova, you can get started with 500 francs if you set up a savings plan where you automatically contribute to your investment account each month.
-Once it hits 2,000 francs, we invest the money for you.
+At Yova, you can get started with EUR 500 by setting up a savings plan that automatically contributes to your investment account each month.
+Once it hits EUR 2,000, we invest the money for you.
+This approach is what we recommend as the best way to invest small amounts of money under EUR 2,000.

 Step 2: Consider your risk profile